NJBodam/Forecasting_Inflation_DeepLearning/README.md

 *   **Optimizer:** Adam optimizer with a learning rate of 0.0005.
 *   **Loss Function:** Mean Squared Error (MSE) is used as the loss function, suitable for regression tasks like time series forecasting.
 *   **Early Stopping:**  Implemented using `tensorflow.keras.callbacks.EarlyStopping` to monitor validation loss (`val_loss`) and stop training if validation loss does not improve for a patience of 50 epochs, restoring the best weights to prevent overfitting.

+This architecture will change as we experiment with other hyperparameters.

 ## Code Structure and Key Functions